ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/average-computation.md

 ```

 Note that this test case fails because of the fact that, by default, the
-`compute_average` function returns 0 instead of the correct arithmetic mean of
+`compute_average` function returns `0` instead of the correct arithmetic mean of
 the numbers specified in the `number_list` variable.
 You will need to add source
-code to the `compute_average` function so that it works correctly!
+code to the `compute_average` function so that it correctly calculates the
+average of the input values!

 In summary, you should implement the following functions for the `average`
 program: